Fresh Installation of a Lock

 This is what happens when a handyman eyeballs it before drilling a hole in the door for a deadbolt.

 Most locks come with directions on how to install them.
-Most helpfully, in the directions there is usually a template that you fold over the side of the door.
+Most helpfully, in the directions there is usually a template that you fold over the side of the door (2023 update: most manufacturers have sadly stopped including these, you’re on your own now).
 Before you start drilling, look closely at where you want to install the deadbolt.
 Make sure there are no electrical fixtures near where you want to drill.
 Make sure no glass is nearby.
 To use this template you will first need to mark the centers of the holes you want to drill, and then you will need to drill those holes.
 You should probably drill pilot holes.
 You will then need hole saws of the correct diameter.
 This is usually 2,1/8″ and 1″ saws.
 Drill straight!
 Drill from both sides of the door or else you may splinter the surface of the door.
 Send me a picture if you succeeded (also send pictures if it was a dismal failure so I can add them here to warn others in the future)